⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The U.S. banking sector boasts over US$24.5 trillion in assets, with growth driven by economic expansion, population growth, and digital adoption.
+• Total Addressable Market - The U.S. banking market, estimated at over $23 trillion in assets, is a mature but growing sector driven by consumer spending, business investment, and global financial activity.

 Competitor